Gus and Lyndall Wortham Park

 The distinctive Pennzoil Place in downtown Houston earned an AIA award back in 1978.
-Williams Tower (formerly the Transco Tower) is where the Williams Water Wall is located.
+Williams Tower (formerly the Transco Tower) is where to find the Williams Water Wall.

-1991 was the year that the Gus and Lyndall Wortham Park was created and it is a great escape from the everyday happenings that go on in the many hospitals and clinics of the huge medical center.
+1991 was the year that the Gus and Lyndall Wortham Park was created and it is a refreshing escape from the everyday happenings that go on in the many hospitals and clinics of the large medical center.

 I am speculating that it was primarily intended for the patients and patient’s families as well as the medical personnel who study and work there.
 The reason for my speculation is the lack of public parking near the park.

-My husband actually stayed in the car while I walked through the park taking my photos.
-There are many signs indicating that cars will be towed if left at nearby businesses.
-Of course one can pay to park in the garages at the medical center or nearby places but that can get expensive.
+My husband stayed in the car while I walked through the park taking my photos.
+Many signs indicate towing of vehicles if left at nearby businesses.
+Of course one can pay to park in the garages at the medical center or nearby places, but that can get expensive.

-It is surely a site often used by professional photographers when taking special occasion photos.
+It is undoubtedly a site often used by professional photographers when taking unique occasion photos.